 There’s nothing like witnessing a person come to salvation in Jesus Christ.
 That’s why Christ has called Christians to share this good news with others.
 Philip, an evangelist in the early church, was very familiar with the power of the Gospel.
-From witnessing lives changed through supernatural healings and miracles in Samaria to obeying God when told to take a walk down a desert road – Philip boldly shared the Gospel wherever he went.
+From seeing firsthand the lives changed through supernatural healings and miracles in Samaria to obeying God when told to take a walk down a desert road – Philip boldly shared the Gospel wherever he went.
 So what can we learn from the life of Philip?

 - Let the Spirit Lead.
 The biggest mistake Christians make when it comes to sharing the Gospel is not letting the Lord lead.
-Don’t be guilty of forcing a conversation out of guilt OR of remaining silent when the Spirit leads.
+Don’t be guilty of forcing a conversation out of guilt OR remaining silent when the Spirit leads.
 It takes both faith and words to share the Gospel.
 Pay attention to the Holy Spirit and act.

 - God is working more than you realize.
 You never know what God is doing in a person’s heart and life.
 Don’t write off anyone.